Close workplace friendships have their benefits and their risks.

 A “bestie” friendship between a supervisor and subordinate would make it particularly difficult to avoid the perception of preferential treatment.
 If co-workers believe that a promotion or reward has been given on the basis of favouritism, this has a damaging impact on workplace culture and may also lead to discrimination claims.

-To avoid other team members feeling excluded, I would advise people to have courageous conversations with their co-workers.
+To avoid other team members feeling excluded, it is important to have courageous conversations with your co-workers.
 Open and transparent communication is an excellent way to strengthen team relations and create an inclusive team culture.

 For more information, training and support, please contact us today.